Trauma and the Environment

 Where will the selected work be shown/presented?

-All selected art and literature will be printed in the premiere issue.
-A select number of these works will also be showcased on our website.
-The print edition of Tendrils will be available for purchase, while the condensed online version will be offered for free.
+Selected art and literature will be published in a full-color printed edition.
+A small number of these works will also be showcased in an online edition on our website.
+The print edition of Tendrils will be available for purchase, while the condensed online version will be available for free.

 Who will be selecting the art and literature?